Concentrations allow English majors and minors to focus their education on a specific area of study.

 Composition and Rhetoric

-To build a concentration in Composition and Rhetoric, begin by taking ENGL 210: Technical Business Writing followed by your choice of ENGL 241: Advanced Composition, ENGL 320: Technical and Professional Editing, ENGL 353: History of Rhetoric, ENGL 354: Modern Rhetorical Theory, ENGL 355: Rhetoric of Style, ENGL 357: Native American Rhetorics and Literatures, ENGL 460: Digital Authoring Practices, ENGL 461: Advanced Syntax and Rhetoric, and ENGL 462: Rhetoric in a Cultural Context.
+To build a concentration in Composition and Rhetoric, begin by taking ENGL 210: Technical and Professional Writing followed by your choice of ENGL 241: Advanced Composition, ENGL 320: Technical and Professional Editing, ENGL 353: History of Rhetoric, ENGL 354: Modern Rhetorical Theory, ENGL 355: Rhetoric of Style, ENGL 357: Native American Rhetorics and Literatures, ENGL 460: Digital Authoring Practices, ENGL 461: Advanced Syntax and Rhetoric, and ENGL 462: Rhetoric in a Cultural Context.

 Literature and Film

-To build a concentration in Literature and Film, begin by taking ENGL/FILM 251: Introduction to Film Analysis followed by your choice of ENGL 219: Literature and the Other Arts, ENGL/FILM 351: Advances Film, ENGL/FILM 356: Literature and Film, ENGL 394: Studies in Genre, and ENGL 415: Studies in a Major Author.
+To build a concentration in Literature and Film, begin by taking ENGL/FILM 251: Introduction to Film Analysis followed by your choice of ENGL 219: Literature and the Other Arts, ENGL/FILM 351: Advanced Film, ENGL/FILM 356: Literature and Film, ENGL 394: Studies in Genre, and ENGL 415: Studies in a Major Author.